Webpixelia/coupons-after-order/readme.txt

 8. "My coupons" on the account page

 == Changelog ==
+= 1.3.4 =
+* Improved PHP and JS code
+* Fixed a bug where deleted coupons were not being removed from user metadata.
+* Fixed minor bugs: JS warning, CSS in account page

 = 1.3.3 =
 * Added Manual bulk coupon generation option in Misc tab
 * Fixed bug on $order->get_billing_email() in the case of a test email